-Dremelís years of producing customer power tools really pay off if you look at their user manual.
+Dremel’s years of producing customer power tools really pay off if you look at their user manual.
 The manual comes in three different languages; English, French, and Spanish.
 By following the manual, you won’t take long to get through the setup and start printing.

 As a newbie to 3D printing, you will definitely run into one of the most common problems: getting your first layer to stick to the building plate of your printer.
 If this happens, you will end up with a failed build.

-Dremel includes some blue painterís tape and BuildTak surface to help you get that first layer to stick.
+Dremel includes some blue painters tape and BuildTak surface to help you get that first layer to stick.
 The company gives you some options when it comes to choosing your first layer adhesion.
 With one of the biggest 3D printing headaches out of the way, you should be printing flawlessly.

 After registering your Dremel software account and logging in, you can choose one of the models or upload your own design to the platform.
 Everything you’d want from 3D printing software is included here, including infill types, layer height and extrusion speeds.

 Beginners will benefit a lot from this program since the most part of it is automatic.
 When you become more skilled at 3D printing, you can change some of the manual settings to get the best results from your printer.
-Among the manual tasks you can carry out is the build supports that youíd need for some of your 3D objects.
+Among the manual tasks you can carry out is the build supports that you’ll need for some of your 3D objects.

 Dremel has an extensive collection of 3D models on their website that you can choose and modify.
-The existing models like phones cases or key chains can be modified before printing.
+The existing models, like phones cases or key chains, can be modified before printing.
 If you want something unique quickly, using the available models would be a good start.

 This printer can be kept in an office.
 However, you should avoid doing this as you get easily distracted.
-A ringtone soundlike notification is produced when your print has finished.
+A ringtone sound-like notification is produced when your print has finished.
 You can then open the encloser and remove your print from the build plate.

 The Layer definition is acceptable and at 100 microns, you’ll get a smooth finished product.
 Therefore, you will be using the filler and sand sandpaper less often.
 If these factors do not concern you, you can finish your prints faster by switching to 300 microns layer height.

 Any post-processing of your models is also kept to a minimum.

-The features and specifications of this printer indicate itís solidly aimed at beginners.
+The features and specifications of this printer indicate it’s solidly aimed at beginners.
 Children and teenagers will benefit from the press and print functions of the printer before they move on to manually tweaking settings.

 Dremel had to make some sacrifices along the road to make the printer more beginner friendly.
 One of these sacrifices is the inability to use third-party filaments.
 To get around this, it would be best if you print a spool that is slightly bigger than the one Dremel includes on the printer.

 The last limitation that you need to know about is the files types that the 3D40 printer accepts.
-You will most likely be restricted to using Dremelís software for the final slicing process.
+You will most likely be restricted to using Dremel’s software for the final slicing process.
 This is because the printer only accepts .g3drem files and not the industrial standard g-code.